Sn3ppi/minecraft-server-status-bot-heroku/README.md

 <b>Description:</b>

-This bot was created for getting status of <a href="https://t.me/dreammita">Dreammita Server</a>.
+This bot was created for getting status of Minecraft Server.

 <b>Deploy to Heroku:</b>